 After much discussion a chapter of the Masters, Mates and Pilots Association was formed.
 It was decided that sailors from other Georgian Bay ports would be approached about forming their own groups.
 However, more importantly, training sessions were organized and held in the Owen Sound Library on a weekly basis.
 These sessions were to be conducted by Captain Norman McKay and Captain Wharry.
 All members and potential members, even those already certified as mates and captains, were encouraged to take part in these programs.

-The Masters, Mates and Pilots Association was the first of many organizations which would attempt to improve the working conditions of the men and women who sailed the Great Lakes and it is indeed interesting that Owen Sounders were chosen to pioneer this cause of maritime safety.
+The Masters, Mates and Pilots Association was the first of many organizations to attempt to improve the working conditions of the men and women who sailed the Great Lakes and it is indeed interesting that Owen Sounders were chosen to pioneer this cause of maritime safety.

 List of Lighthouses on the Great Lakes: If you have names and/or pictures of Great Lakes Lighthouses please submit them along with details of their location.